-Should parents wish to clarify the Setting situation in Science they should contact Mr Matthews (smatthews@gordons.school) in the first instance.
+Should parents wish to clarify the setting situation in Science they should contact Miss Copeman (ccopeman@gordons.school) in the first instance.

-It is important to note that the end of Year 9 Science examinations will be used to determine the Set a student will be placed in for their GCSE course.
+It is important to note that the end of Year 9 Science examinations will be used to determine the set a student will be placed in for their GCSE course.
 Please ensure, therefore, that your son or daughter takes these examinations seriously and prepares for them appropriately.

-GORDON'S SIXTH FORM SUBJECT ENTRANCE CRITERIA SEPTEMBER 2019 ENTRY
+GORDON'S SIXTH FORM SUBJECT ENTRANCE CRITERIA SEPTEMBER 2022 ENTRY